benmatselby/sublime-phpcs/README.md

 You can configure:

-* phpcs_additional_args - Arguments that you want appending to the phpcs command
+* phpcs_additional_args - This is the extra information you want to pass to the phpcs command.
+For example which “standard” you want to run, and if you want to show warnings or not
-* phpcs_execute_on_save - Do you want the code sniffer to be run when you save a php file
+* phpcs_execute_on_save - Do you want the code sniffer plugin to run on file save for php files?
+* phpcs_show_gutter_marks - Do you want the errors to be displayed in the gutter?
+* phpcs_show_quick_panel - Do you want the errors to be displayed in the quick panel?

 Contributions Welcome
 ---------------------